Show summary Hide summary

 Variants and versions of the first name Laurent

-Some celebrities named Laurent
+Some celebrities bearing the first name Laurent

 Character traits and symbolism linked to the first name Laurent